 - Red Rocks of Sedona

-- and many other like the Grand falls, the petrified forest, painted desert, meteor crater, saguaro national park…
+- And many others like the Grand Falls, the petrified forest, the painted desert, the meteor crater, saguaro national park…

 Records and fun facts about Arizona